-Poor color choices can make a sign down-right illegible.
+Poor color choices can make a sign downright illegible.
 But, smart color choices can make a sign a joy to read and stand out from the crowd.

 It’s all about pairing your brand color (or colors) with contrasting colors that will make your sign pop.

-For instance, the Kelly Right sign pictured above features their unique tangerine brand color with white and a lovely cool grey.
+The Kelly Right sign pictured above features their unique tangerine brand color with white and a lovely cool grey.
 The three colors create a unique palette that is brand-specific and easy to read.
 Perfect!

 If you’re wondering what color combinations you should use for your sign – always start with your most prominent brand color.

-From there, check out the color contrast guide included in this article to see which color combinations are most legible according to the Outdoor Advertising Association of America.
+From there, check out the color contrast guide included in this article to see which color combinations are most legible, according to the Outdoor Advertising Association of America.